matthewkeaton5/MiniProject1/README.md

 # Remote Add/Remove/Show
 Add: creates a new name for a branch on the repository by default it is origin.
 Remove: Disconnects the remote from the local.
 Show: prints one or more objects
 # Status
+allows you to see the staging area of the working directory, it does not however show the committed project history
 # Master Branch